zlatnaspirala/matrix-engine/readme.md

   easy native implementations (hybrid app), object structural.
 Thanks to Mr.Keestu i use (gl-program-structure) new version of glmatrix (2.0).
 Push&Pop matrix just like in opengles 1.1.
 Also can be downgraded to openGLES 1.1. webGL Lightweight library based on glmatrix engine.
   For multiplayer used webRTC done with io socket.
 Physics done with last version of cannon.js.
+I use free software Blender 2.90.1 for 3d Object mesh works.
+MatrixEngine is Blender frendly orientend lib.
+Also mixamo.com is great service used for creating my assets.

 ### Limitation ⚠
  - Basic implementation for physics (Cube, Sphere)